garmoned/professor_auto_rater/README.md

   go to chrome://extensions/
   select load unpacked and then direct chrome to where you cloned the repo

-  upon seeing a proffessor name from UT dallas you will get a nice popup like this
+  upon seeing a professor name from UT dallas you will get a nice popup like this

   ![Optional Text](./example.png)